High school football scores

 Obituaries

-WICHITA - Graveside services for Joe Benton Keck, 99, of Wichita, Kan., formerly of Enid, will be 2 p.m., Saturday, Sept.
-19, 2020, at Enid Cemetery with Reverend Jim Edmison officiating.
-Services arranged through Ladusau-Evans Funeral Home.

-MEDFORD - Graveside service will be Sunday, Sept.
-20, 2020, at 1 p.m. at Rosemound Cemetery.
-Arrangements are by Lanman Funeral Home, Inc. of Medford. www.lanmanmemorials.com Facebook: Lanman Funeral Home Inc.
+ENID - Services for Lavada June Bennett, 83, of Enid, are 10 a.m., Wednesday, September 30, 2020 at Ladusau-Evans Funeral Home with burial following at 2:00 pm in Byron-Amorita Cemetery.
+Condolences may be made at www.ladusauevans.com.

-WAUKOMIS - The services celebrating and honoring the life of Ted Hromas, 74, of Waukomis, are pending under the direction of Brown-Cummings Funeral Home.
-Condolences and special memories may be shared with the family online at www.Brown-Cummings.com.
+The Homegoing celebrating the life of Wilbur Pitts, will be held 10 a.m.
+Tuesday, Sept.
+29, 2020, in the Brown-Cummings Funeral Home Chapel.
+Services under the direction of Brown-Cummings Funeral Home.
+Condolences may be shared online at WWW.Brown-Cummings.com

+TONKAWA - Memorial service 1 p.m., Monday, Sept.
+28, 2020, Christian Life Church, Tonkawa.
+Memorial contributions to Christian Life Church, 115 W. Grand, Tonkawa, OK 74653.
+Arrangements under the guidance of Amy Stittsworth Funeral Service.
+Remembrances @www.stittsworthfuneralservices.com.

 Most Popular

-Note: - UPDATE: Police resolve issue prompting Garfield Elementary lockout; dismissal to commence as normal - UPDATED: Hoover class goes virtual after positive COVID-19 test